TheJacksonLaboratory/ClimbToLabguruExporter/README.md

 in Climb be skipped entirely (not exported).

 ## Run Environment
-The exporter currently runs twice per day on our windows server, `bhlit01wd.jax.org`.
+The exporter currently runs once per day at 3pm EST on our windows server, `bhlit01wp.jax.org`.

 Here, it is deployed at `C:\source\repos\ClimbToLabguruExporter`.

 The `exporter.bat` file in this directory is scheduled and launched via the Windows Task Scheduler.

+Log files for all runs are kept at `C:\AppLogs\ClimbToLabguruExportLogs.`

 This job calls the `__main__` section of `ClimbToLabGuruExporter.py`.